Equality of critical parameters for percolation of Gaussian free field level-sets: Introduction

-To the best of our knowledge, the only instances in which a full analogue of Theorem~\ref{thm:hh1} and Corollary~\ref{cor:main} is known to hold, in all dimensions greater or equal to three, are the random cluster representation of the Ising model \cite{AizBarFer87, DumTas15, Bod05} and the aforementioned case of Bernoulli percolation \cite{AizBar87, Men86, GriMar90}.
+To the best of our knowledge, the only instances in which a full (i.e.~adressing both sub- and supercritical regimes) analogue of Theorem~\ref{thm:hh1} and Corollary~\ref{cor:main} is known to hold, in all dimensions greater or equal to three, are the random cluster representation of the Ising model \cite{AizBarFer87, DumTas15, Bod05} and the aforementioned case of Bernoulli percolation \cite{AizBar87, Men86, GriMar90}.
 In particular, the analogue of $\bar h=h_*$ for the random cluster model with generic parameter $q \geq 1$ remains open.

+\textit{Note added in the proof:} the questions surrounding the behavior of the two-point function have witnessed considerable progress recently.
+The precise speed of decay of \eqref{eq:trunc2pt_decay} for all $h \neq h_*$ has been identified in \cite{GRS20}.
+As it turns out, one has $\rho(d)=1$ for all $h \neq h_*$, but \eqref{eq:trunc2pt_decay} decays sub-exponentially as $R/ \log R$ with $R= |x-y| \to \infty$ in dimension three.
+We refer the reader to \cite{GRS20} for further details, including more precise leading asymptotics of $\tau_h$ for $d=3$.
+Furthermore, still for $d=3$ the full scaling behavior of $\tau_h(x,y)$ (quantitative in $|h-h_*|$ and $|x-y|$) was recently shown in \cite{DPR21} for a related bond percolation model corresponding to the excursion sets of the GFF on the corresponding cable graph.